jzry/seniordesign/Python/README.md

 > An editable install will allow you to edit the code in these packages without
 > having to reinstall them every time you make a change.

-If you need to unistall either of these packages:
+If you need to uninstall either of these packages:

 `pip uninstall OCR` or